gla-rad/SECOMLib/README.md

 defined:

 * secom-core
+* secom-core-jakarta
+* secom-springboot2
-* secom-springboot
+* secom-springboot3

+As you can see there is native support for both Javax and Jakarta namespaces, as well as support for both versions 2.0 and 3.0 of Springboot, at least for the time being.
+It is strongly suggested to always use the latest version, as support for Javax and the earlier Sprinboot versions might be dropped at any point.

 ### The Core Module

-The core functionality of the SECOM library is found under the **secom-core** module.
-To keep the library as generic as possible and compatible with the widest range of implementation frameworks, the [JAX-RS](https://www.baeldung.com/jax-rs-spec-and-implementations) API is being followed.
+The core functionality of the SECOM library is found under the **secom-core** (and the **secom-core-jakarta**) module.
+To keep the library as generic as  and compatible with the widest possible range of implementation frameworks, the [JAX-RS](https://www.baeldung.com/jax-rs-spec-and-implementations) API is being followed.
 This allows the additional definition of a set of JAX-RS provider components that hook up on runtime and perform the SECOM message data payload